The Ultimate Guide: Florida Property Title Search & What You Need to Know

 • Easements or claims of easements not shown in public records.

-This prevents unauthorized access rights across the property that might not be officially recorded.
+This exception prevents unauthorized access rights across the property that might not be officially recorded.

 • An accurate survey and inspection will reveal encroachments, overlaps, boundary line disputes, and other issues.